When is Probate Required in Missouri?

 • Distributing remaining assets to beneficiaries

-According to Missouri’s probate process overview, the complexity and duration of probate can vary significantly depending on the estate’s size and circumstances.
+According to our complete guide to Missouri probate, the complexity and duration of probate can vary significantly depending on the estate’s size and circumstances.

 1. Solely Owned Assets